prodz18/TiFlexiGrid/README.md

 </Alloy>
 ```

-Create an array with the data to show (title and image) and initialize the widget.
+Create an array with the data to show (title and image) and initialize the widget in the controller (index.js):

 ```javascript
 //SOME SAMPLE DATA